saras-daton/FacebookAds/README.md

-## Resources:
+## What Facebook dbt resources are available?
 - Have questions, feedback, or need [help](https://calendly.com/srinivas-janipalli/30min)?
-Schedule a call with our data experts or email us at info@sarasanalytics.com.
+Schedule a call with our data experts or [contact us](https://sarasanalytics.com/contact).
 - Learn more about Daton [here](https://sarasanalytics.com/daton/).
 - Refer [this](https://youtu.be/6zDTbM6OUcs) to know more about how to create a dbt account & connect to {{Bigquery/Snowflake}}